lrmunoz/time-convert/devlog/devlog.md

 * User can drag and drop to reorder time boxes.
 New order reflects on the URL (the URL changes)
 * User can choose time mode, am/pm or 24h
 * User can find out when the next daylight/non-daylight change will happen, or the lack thereof
+* When empty state, user is informed there are no added places, and he should click the add button

 ## Tech stories